jetatar/jetatar.github.io/cloud_storage.md

 **Note:** setting ```dt = 0``` will only run the cloud backup once and exit when it finishes.

-To summarize, your */data/users/yourUCILogin/.hpc_cloud_backup/config* file should look similar to the following:
+To summarize, your *$HOME/.hpc_cloud_backup/config* file should look similar to the following:
 ```
 [gDrive]
 dt = 0
 ```

-Now you are ready to start backing up by executing (**on interactive node only**):
+7. Now you are ready to start backing up by executing (**HPC users interactive node only**):
 ```
 cloudBackup.py
 ```